Dick Murdoch: Mid-South Wrestling (1979–1985)

 Murdoch's most noted work as a wrestler came in Mid-South Wrestling in the early 1980s, where he teamed with Junkyard Dog.
-The pair was the most popular champions in the region, attracting the hardcore, working-class white fans with his "Captain Redneck" persona and JYD drawing the support of the black fan base.
+The pair was the most popular champions in the region, attracting the hardcore, working-class white fans with his "Captain Redneck" persona and Junkyard Dog drawing the support of the black fan base.

 World Wrestling Federation (1983–1985)

 In 1984, Murdoch went to the World Wrestling Federation and formed a tag team with Adrian Adonis called "North-South Connection", since Adrian was a New York (North) native while Dick was a Texas (South) native.
-Both men were involved in a series of vignettes alongside Mean Gene Okerlund, with both men visiting each other's hometowns, not being used with each other's urban and country lifestyles.
-On April 17, 1984, Murdoch and Adonis defeated Rocky Johnson and Tony Atlas to win the World Tag Team Titles.
-They defended the titles against the likes of Jack and Jerry Brisco, The Wild Samoans (Afa and Sika) and Sgt.
+Both men were involved in a series of vignettes alongside "Mean" Gene Okerlund, with both men visiting each other's hometowns, not being used with each other's urban and country lifestyles.
+On April 17, 1984, Murdoch and Adonis defeated Rocky Johnson and Tony Atlas to win the WWF World Tag Team Championship.
+They defended the titles against the likes of Jack Brisco and Jerry Brisco, The Wild Samoans (Afa and Sika) and Sgt.
 Slaughter and Terry Daniels.
-They lost the titles on January 21, 1985, to U.S. Express (Barry Windham) and Mike Rotunda, and Murdoch left the WWF not long after.
+They lost the titles on January 21, 1985, to the U.S. Express, and Murdoch left the WWF not long after.